-Use ACTEMRA with caution in patients who may be at increased risk for gastrointestinal (GI) perforation.
+Events of gastrointestinal (GI) perforation have been reported in clinical trials, primarily as complications of diverticulitis in RA patients.
+Use ACTEMRA with caution in patients who may be at increased risk for gastrointestinal perforation.
 Promptly evaluate patients presenting with new-onset abdominal symptoms for early identification of GI perforation.

 Laboratory monitoring is recommended due to potential consequences of treatment-related laboratory abnormalities in neutrophils, platelets, lipids, and liver function tests.
-Dosage modifications or interruptions may be required.
-Please see full Prescribing Information for more information.
+Dosage modifications may be required.

 The impact of treatment with ACTEMRA on the development of malignancies is not known, but malignancies were observed in clinical studies with ACTEMRA.
 ACTEMRA is an immunosuppressant, and treatment with immunosuppressants may result in an increased risk of malignancies.

 Hypersensitivity reactions, including anaphylaxis, have been reported in association with ACTEMRA and anaphylactic events with a fatal outcome have been reported with intravenous infusion of ACTEMRA.
-In the postmarketing setting, these events have occurred as early as the first infusion of ACTEMRA.
 ACTEMRA for intravenous use should only be infused by a healthcare professional with appropriate medical support to manage anaphylaxis.
 For ACTEMRA subcutaneous injection, advise patients to seek immediate medical attention if they experience any symptoms of a hypersensitivity reaction.
 If anaphylaxis or other hypersensitivity reaction occurs, stop administration of ACTEMRA immediately and discontinue ACTEMRA permanently.
 Do not administer ACTEMRA to patients with known hypersensitivity to ACTEMRA.